cwinters/cwinters.github.io/now/index.md

 __Life__

-* We're going on a trip!
-The 20th anniversary trip we were going to take in May 2020 is happening in a couple months.
-We're still going to London and Ireland, but since it's shorter it'll really only be London and Dublin.
 * We got a dog!
 [Rosie](https://www.instagram.com/p/CYxci6yt13l/) is a Golden Retriever and is almost six months old.
 She's very smart, loves people, and also enjoys eating anything that will fit in her mouth -- garbage, cardboard,